-With over eight million exams taken around the world each year and more than 2,500 authorised exam centres in 130 countries – Cambridge Assessment was looking to make efficiencies in distributing and capturing responses from exam scripts; reducing the need for labour-intensive shipping and handling of large amounts of paper.
+With over eight million exams taken around the world each year and more than 2,500 authorised exam centres in 130 countries – Cambridge English was looking to make efficiencies in distributing and capturing responses from exam scripts; reducing the need for labour-intensive shipping and handling of large amounts of paper.

 Approached to manage a series of pilots, ePC created a web portal to distribute personalised exam papers as downloadable PDF’s to centres.
 At the end of each exam, completed scripts are scanned and uploaded to ePC’s web scanning solution eScan.